HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 The Facilitator must enact the ***“Integrative Decision-Making Process”*** as follows:

 - **(a) Present Proposal:** First, the Proposer may describe the Tension and present a Proposal to address it.
 On the Proposer's request, the Facilitator may allow others to help craft a Proposal.
 However, the Facilitator must focus this help solely on getting to an initial Proposal to address the Proposer's Tension.
 The Facilitator must disallow discussing other Tensions or concerns about the Proposal.
 - **(b) Clarifying Questions:** Once the Proposer makes a Proposal, others may ask questions to better understand the Proposal or the Tension behind it.
 The Proposer may answer each question, or may decline to do so.
 The Facilitator must stop any reactions or opinions expressed about the Proposal, and prevent discussion of any kind.
-Participants may also ask the Secretary to read the Proposal or show any existing Governance, during this step or at any other time when the participant is allowed to speak, and the Secretary must do so.
+Participants may also ask the Secretaris to read the Proposal or show any existing Governance, during this step or at any other time when the participant is allowed to speak, and the Secretaris must do so.
 - **(c) Reaction Round:** Next, each participant except the Proposer may share reactions to the Proposal, one person at a time.
 The Facilitator must immediately stop any out-of-turn comments, any attempts to engage others in a dialog, and any reactions to other reactions instead of to the Proposal.
 - **(d) Option to Clarify:** Next, the Proposer may share comments in response to the reactions and make amendments to the Proposal.
 However, the primary intent of any amendments must be to better address the Proposer’s Tension, and not Tensions raised by others.
-The Facilitator must immediately stop comments by anyone other than the Proposer or Secretary.
-Any engagement by the Secretary must focus solely on capturing the amended Proposal.
+The Facilitator must immediately stop comments by anyone other than the Proposer or Secretaris.
+Any engagement by the Secretaris must focus solely on capturing the amended Proposal.
 - **(e) Objection Round:** Next, each participant, one at a time, may raise concerns about adopting the Proposal.
 The Facilitator must either capture these concerns as Objections, or test them to see if they meet the Objection criteria and capture any that do.
 If there are no Objections, the Proposal is adopted.
 While testing concerns and capturing Objections, the Facilitator must stop and disallow discussion or responses of any kind from anyone other than the Objector.
 - **(f) Integration:** If there are Objections, the Facilitator then focuses on each one, one at a time.
 For each, the participants brainstorm to find a potential amendment to the Proposal to resolve the Objection.
 The Facilitator marks an Objection resolved once the Objector confirms that the amended Proposal would not trigger the Objection, and the Proposer confirms that it still addresses the Tension.
 During this step, the Facilitator must apply the rules of integration described in this Article.
 Once all Objections are resolved, the Facilitator moves back to the Objection round with the amended Proposal.

 ### 5.5 Process Breakdown

 A ***“Process Breakdown”*** occurs when a Circle shows a pattern of behavior or output that violates the rules of this Constitution.
-The Facilitator or Secretary of a Circle may declare a Process Breakdown in their own Circle or any Sub-Circle, using their reasonable judgment.
+The Facilitator or Secretaris of a Circle may declare a Process Breakdown in their own Circle or any Sub-Circle, using their reasonable judgment.
 Any concerned Partner may further request a Facilitator review a Sub-Circle to look for a potential Process Breakdown, and the Facilitator is accountable for auditing a Sub-Circle's meetings and records on request and declaring a Process Breakdown if one is discovered.

 #### 5.5.1 Breakdown from Failed Governance